csek06/appd-binary-downloader/README.md

 #### Download without Authentication

-Currently there exists a method to donwload the agents without authentication, this program will attempt to do this.
-Below is an example command that you would ues to download the database, java, and machine agents all in one go.
+Currently there exists a method to download the agents without authentication, this program will attempt to do this.
+Below is an example command that you would use to download the database, java, and machine agents all in one go.
 You will notice I am also using the '-automate' flag that will take some assumptions on what you're searching for by detecting the host environment.
 Additionally there is the '-o' flag (optional) will place the binaries in the targeted output folder.

 ```bash
 ./appd-downloader_mac -automate -db -java -ma -o='agent-folder'